 The Grow Project is a charitable organisation run by people who know what it is like to struggle with wellbeing challenges.

-The management team is made up of previous project members and relevant professionals who support the two directors Julie and Jo.
+The management team is made up of previous project members and relevant professionals who support the director Jo.

 Jo Wren, Director and course leader